One1Sec/Svelte-Basics---Entwicklung-von-Webanwendungen/Lösungen/Aufgabe-10-Events/Exercise-10.md

 - Implement the event handler in `App.svelte` to receive the topping data and update the cart, ensuring no duplicates.

-### Task 3: Implement an Event Modifier

-Adjust the button in `PizzaList.svelte` to use an inline event handler with the `once` modifier, ensuring that a topping can only be added once.

 **Instructions:**

 - Apply the `once` modifier to the button responsible for adding toppings.

-### Task 4: Implement an Inline Handler for Deleting Toppings in App.svelte
+### Task 3: Implement an Inline Handler for Deleting Toppings in App.svelte

 **Instructions:**

 - Use the `on:removeTopping` component event and its `event.detail.id` to filter the topping out from the `cart`.

-### Task 5: Implement Event Forwarding in OrderButton
+### Task 4: Implement Event Forwarding in OrderButton

-Ensure that the `OrderButton` component forwards the click event properly to `App.svelte` for order completion.
+Ensure that the `OrderButton` component forwards the click event properly to `App.svelte` for order completion and can only be clicked `once`.

 **Instructions:**

 - Link the `OrderButton` click event to a function in `App.svelte` that completes the order.
+- Apply the `once` modifier to the OrderButton in `App.svelte`.

 ## Code Templates